bpstephanie/The_Country_Quiz/README.md

  * First-time User:
     - As a user, I want to understand how to play the quiz.
-    - As a user, I want to see if I get the answer incorrect or incorrect.
+    - As a user, I want to see if I get the answer correct or incorrect.
     - As a user, I want to be able to restart the quiz.
     - As a user, I want to interact with and play the quiz testing my knowledge and being entertained.